-Questions (clarifications) Answers Comments In a Combination Lift, a couple performs an Illegal Element/Movement as an Entry Feature (such as a Jump of more than one revolution): the first part of the Lift is given Level 1 (or Basic Level/No Level) and a deduction for Illegal Element/Movement is applied.
+Questions (clarifications) Answers Comments In a Combination Lift, a couple performs an Illegal Element/Movement/Pose as an Entry Feature (such as a jump of more than one and a half revolution): the first part of the Lift is given Basic Level if the requirements for at least Basic Level are fulfilled, otherwise the element will be called No Level.
+Deduction for Illegal Element/Movement/Pose is applied.
 The second part of the lift fulfills the requirements for Level 3.
-Can the Entry Feature be taken into consideration to upgrade the second part of the Lift to Level 4.
+Can the Entry Feature be taken into consideration to upgrade the second part of the Lift to Level 4?
 No. An Entry Feature identified as an Illegal Element/Movement cannot be taken into consideration for Level.
 The second part of the Lift is called as Level 3.
-In a Combination Lift, a couple performs an Illegal Element/Movement as an Exit Feature (such as a Jump of more than one revolution): the second part of the Lift is given Level 1 (or Basic Level/No Level) and a deduction for Illegal Element/Movement is applied.
+In a Combination Lift, a couple performs an Illegal Element/Movement/Pose as an Exit Feature (such as a jump of more than one and a half revolution): the second part of the Lift is given Basic Level if the requirements for at least Basic Level are fulfilled, otherwise the element will be called No Level.
+Deduction for Illegal Element/Movement is applied.
 The first part of the lift fulfills the requirements for Level 3.
-Can the Exit Feature be taken into consideration to upgrade the first part of the Lift to Level 4.
+Can the Exit Feature be taken into consideration to upgrade the first part of the Lift to Level 4?
 No. An Exit Feature identified as an Illegal Element/Movement cannot be taken into consideration for Level.
 The first part of the Lift is called as Level 3.